What is Melatonin?

 Melatonin and Alcohol Death

-Melatonin and alcohol death is quite rare, and even if it should occur, it would most likely be from underlying conditions or the sheer amount of ethanol taken.
+Alcohol and melatonin death is quite rare, and even if it should occur, it would most likely be from underlying conditions or the sheer amount of ethanol taken.
 The pineal hormone reproduced in over-the-counter melatonin is relatively safe and is not lethal, even in extremely high doses.
 However, there will be negative health consequences.

 Firstly and most importantly, one needs to understand that each melatonin brand has specific instructions for usage, and these instructions should be taken as the rule for the amounts of the drug that should be taken at any given time.
 At the same time, it is still important to consult a qualified healthcare professional before using the drug to make sure that one has no health issues that may interact with melatonin.